raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_6.md

-## Using Python to upload our data
+## Using Python to upload your data

 One of the great things about Python is the huge number of libraries that people have written and made available for free.
-Here you're going to use the `requests` module, so make sure you've [installed](step_2.md) it.
+Here you're going to use the `requests` module, so make sure you've installed it.

 [[[generic-python-requests]]]